jross365/Get-ExtendedAttributes/.github/README.md

 This parameter is positional (*position 0*), and can be used without being named.

+If unspecified, *-Path* uses the present working directory.

 ### **Recurse**
 In cases where *-Path* is a directory, *-Recurse* will enumerate all subfolders and files within the provided path.